Education and Schools in New Zealand

 The vast majority of children attend public schools in New Zealand.
 Known for providing a high standard of education, state schools can be either co-educational or single-sex and are usually secular, although a small number of state-integrated schools operate according to a particular religious ethos.
 These institutions are usually privately owned but controlled by the state.

-School is compulsory from age six up until aged 16, although it is possible to enrol at the age of five.
+School is compulsory from age six up until 16, although it is possible to enrol at the age of five.
 Most children in New Zealand do, however, continue to Years 12 and 13 to acquire the National Certificate of Educational Achievement (NCEA).
 The NCEA is internationally regarded and readily accepted by overseas universities.
 It is awarded at three levels that correspond to Years 11, 12 and 13 – the final three years of schooling as far as most New Zealanders are concerned.

 Children attend the state school that serves their geographic zone.
 For this reason, the best schools typically push up property prices in the suburbs they are in.

 Private and international schools in New Zealand

 Unless expats have permanent residency in New Zealand, they will be liable for international school fees at state schools.
 However, even with these fees, state schools are still a cheaper option for expat parents looking for affordable schooling in New Zealand.

 Private schools receive about a quarter of their funding from the government, and the rest from school fees.
-There are a range of private schools in New Zealand, including several offering the International Baccalaureate and the IGCSE/ A-Levels.
+There is a range of private schools in New Zealand, including several offering the International Baccalaureate and the IGCSE/A-Levels.
 Some international schools in New Zealand are among the best in the world.

 Tertiary education in New Zealand